Shrishtisingh07/podcast-rag/README.md

-Got it ✅
-You want a **human-friendly README** — not just commands, but explanations for *what* each step does and *why* it’s needed, so anyone can follow it without confusion.

-Here’s the rewritten **clear and beginner-friendly README** for your **Podcast RAG** project:

----

 # 🎙 Podcast RAG – AI-Powered Podcast Search & Answering

 Podcast RAG is a Python-based application that lets you **search across podcast transcripts** and get **AI-generated answers**.